dunglas/mercure/docs/hub/config.md

 Read [Caddy web server's getting started guide](https://caddyserver.com/docs/getting-started) to learn the basics.

-While all supported way to configure Caddy are also supported by the Mercure.rocks Hub, the easiest one is [to use a `Caddyfile`](https://caddyserver.com/docs/quick-starts/caddyfile).
+While all supported ways to configure Caddy are also supported by the Mercure.rocks Hub, the easiest one is [to use a `Caddyfile`](https://caddyserver.com/docs/quick-starts/caddyfile).
 A default `Caddyfile` is provided in [the archive containing the Mercure.rocks Hub](install.md).

 A minimal `Caddyfile` for the Mercure hub looks like this: